-This table presents the components that make up the costs by employer including the normal cost reflective of the value of the benefits earned during the year, employee contributions for members under Class A, Class C, and Class D membership, the proportional shares of the amortization cost to pay off the unfunded actuarial liability, and the special credit normal cost defined in Ordinance 01-189, all brought forward with interest for the one-year delay in funding to the next fiscal year beginning.
+The table below presents the components that make up the costs by employer including the normal cost reflective of the value of the benefits earned during the year, employee contributions for members under Class A, Class C, and Class D membership, and the proportional share of the amortization cost to pay off the unfunded actuarial liability, all brought forward with interest for the one-year delay in funding to the next fiscal year beginning.
 Under the current funding policy, the unfunded actuarial liability is amortized over a fixed period of 20 years starting from fiscal year beginning 2011 with a one-year extension adopted as of June 30, 2019.
-As of the current valuation, the remaining amortization period is 12 years.
+As of the current valuation, the remaining amortization period is 11 years.